 It could be even worse; those are just averages.
-Your actual rate will depend on a variety of factors, including your age, sex, where you live, your marital status, and how long you’ve been with your carrier.
-You can calculate your own results on Insurance.com.
+Your actual rate will depend on a variety of factors, including your age, sex, where you live, your marital status and how long you’ve been with your carrier.

 How to prevent a rate hike

-Traffic violations show up on your state driving record, which is accessed periodically by your insurance company.
-There are a few things you can do to keep a ticket from appearing on your driving record or minimize the impact on your insurance rate.
+Traffic violations show up on your state driving record, which your insurance company accesses periodically.
+There are a few things you can do to keep a ticket from appearing on your driving record or to minimize the impact on your insurance rate.

 Go to court.
 If you go to court, you may end up getting the ticket reduced to a lesser offense or having the case dismissed entirely.
 There are several reasons why a judge might dismiss your case.
 Among them:

-- The officer who issued the ticket didn’t appear in court.
+- The officer who issued the ticket doesn’t appear in court.